-The Light Between Oceans, or as I keep calling it – The Light Between Oscars – was once quite buzzy, tipped to give its star Alicia Vikander another shot at Best Actress after she lifted the trophy for The Danish Girl in 2016.
+The Light Between Oceans, or as I keep calling it – The Light Between Oscars – was once quite buzzy, tipped to give Alicia Vikander another shot at Best Actress after she lifted the trophy for The Danish Girl in 2016.

 After Isabel suffers two harrowing miscarriages, a lifeboat with a dead man and a squalling baby washes ashore.

-A hesitant Fassy lets his young wife keep the baby and raise her as their own.
-Things then take a Hardyesque twist when Fassy stumbles across Hannah (Rachel Weisz) weeping beautifully beside a memorial at the church where the Sherbournes are holding their child’s christening.
+A hesitant Fassy lets his wife keep the baby and raise her as their own.
+Things then take a Hardyesque twist when Fassy stumbles across Hannah (Rachel Weisz) weeping beautifully beside a memorial at the same church where the Sherbournes are holding their child’s christening.

 As husband and wife, they have an interesting chemistry and are quite contrasting onscreen.
 Vikander is still such an ingénue it looks like Fassbender might have plucked a child bride from the sea.
 He’s a rarefied thespian; she’s raw and tumultuous.